Scabies is a very itchy skin infestation caused by a tiny mite. It is spread by close contact, such as living with someone or sharing a bed.

 - All household members, close contacts, and sleeping/sexual partners of the affected person - even if they have no symptoms.
 This is because it can take up to six weeks to develop symptoms after you become infected.
 Close contacts may be infected, but have no symptoms, and may pass on the mite.

 Scabies is curable.
-The usual scabies treatment is with permethrin cream.
+The usual way to treat scabies is with permethrin cream.
 Permethrin is an insecticide that kills the mites.
 This is known to be the treatment that works the best.
 If permethrin cannot be used, an alternative is to use a lotion called malathion liquid.
 (For example, some people may be allergic to permethrin.)

 You can buy both of these products from pharmacies.
 You can also get them on prescription from a doctor.
 They are easy to apply and normally work well if used properly.